 How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-How does the designated index differ from a relevant broad market index?
-Non applicable

-Where can the method used to calculate the index be found?
-Non applicable https://funds.degroofpetercam.com/funds.html
+- How does the designated index differ from a relevant broad market index?
+Non applicable - Where can the methodology used for the calculation of the designated index be found?
+Not applicable